St. Augustine's Church (Austin, Minnesota): Parish history

 In 1857 there were a few scattered Catholic families in and around the village of Austin.
 On November 2, 1857, Father Michael Prendergast of Winona visited settlers in the Austin area and offered them Mass at the home of Thomas Gibson.
 In May of the following year he repeated his visit and again in November 1860.
 In 1861, Austin was transferred to the jurisdiction of the pastor of Faribault.
 Fr.
 George Keller then paid periodical and regular visits to Austin and the work of organization took definite form.
 Under this supervision the building of the first church of the Austin mission was begun in 1863.

 St. Augustine's Parish was officially established in 1866, when the first church building was completed.
 Fr.
 John McDermott, the first resident pastor, arrived in June 1867.
 In June 1868, the Most Rev. Thomas Grace, Bishop of St. Paul, visited the parish, dedicated the new church (initially known as St. Austin's), and administered the sacrament of Confirmation to a group of children and adults.

 The Church of St. Augustine that stands today was erected to near completion under the supervision of Fr.
 Daniel O'Sullivan.
 Bishop Joseph Cotter officiated at the laying of the cornerstone on April 24, 1894.
 Fr.
 O'Sullivan died on June 21, 1896, and the church was completed under the direction of his successor, Fr.
 Edward Devlin.
 It was dedicated November 26, 1896.
 The church is constructed from red pressed brick with red sandstone trim quarried at Bayfield, Wisconsin.

 In 1933 Msgr.
 John Peschges was appointed pastor.
 That year, owing to the rapid growth of St. Augustine’s congregation, Bishop Francis Kelly established a second parish in Austin to be known as the Queen of Angels Church.
 A third Catholic church, St. Edward's, was established in Austin in 1960.

 In 1935, the pastor, as well as some of the congregation, founded the Mower County Catholic Parishes Credit Union.

 In 1976, lightning struck the church, causing a fire that destroyed the 140-foot steeple.
 Though firemen were able to put out the fire before it spread to the rest of the church, damages were estimated at $500,000.

 The church underwent a major interior renovation and restoration project in 2018.

 St. Augustine's is paired with St. Edward's as part of a two-congregation cluster, led by Fr.
-James Steffes.
+Andrew Beerman.